Uganda Money Information and Tips for Tourists – Travelers

 Use a Visa ATM card, not having a Visa ATM will cause you some grief at most Bank ATM machines in Uganda.
 Master Card is not the Debit or Credit Card that is preferred here for some reason.

 Safety and Security Issues with ATM Machine are addressed in the above link.
 Always attempt to use an ATM that gives you a bit of privacy and shield your pin number input.
-Do not allow any so-called good Samaritan to assist you, they are local con artists.
+Do not allow any so-called good Samaritan to assist you, most often they are local con artists.

 Even the UK government suggests not using credit cards in Uganda due to the possibility of someone stealing your card information.
 Cases of such have happened even in high-end hotels according to the UK government website.